 If errors like the one below look familiar, you're not alone:

-This is a textbook case of being too trigger-happy with the sudo command.
-When installing npm as a user other than root, it's a badidea to install Node + npm with the sudo command.
-For one, the user that does this will inherently have no permissions to modify global npm packages when this happens; because we installed Node with sudo, the directory for global npm packages forever functions as though the root user has permissions, but nobody else.
-That means we have to specify sudo before every global install, which is annoying.
+This is a textbook case of being trigger-happy with the sudo command.
+If you're installing npm as a user other than root, it's a badidea to install Node + npm with the sudo command.
+If a non-root user installs dependencies by escalating privileges via sudo, the installation will appear to succeed.
+However, we've just created a scenario where the user in question does not have permission to modify global npm the user just installed (nor modify/install packages).
+When we installed Node/NPM with sudo, we handed exclusive ownership to the root user.
+That would mean we'd have to specify sudo before every global package install, which is annoying but more importantly unrealistic.

 When the scripts are necessary, like in the case of node-sass, we're shit outta luck.
 Using the --ignore-scripts flag just results in a broken install.
 Attempting to install using sudo looks like this: